 But if the link between Liverpool and the Bundesliga had a high point, then it occurred mainly in the wake of the Bosman ruling which came into effect in 1995.

 Without restrictions by nationality within the limits of the European Union, the biggest European teams launched themselves into a hunt for players from other leagues.
-With this, Liverpool signed, among others, Karl-Heinz Riedle (1997, Borussia Dortmund), Sean Dundee (1998, Karlsruhe), Erik Meijer (1999, Bayer Leverkusen) and Markus Babbel (2000, Bayern Munich).
+With this, Liverpool signed, among others, Karl-Heinz Riedle (1997, Borussia Dortmund), Sean Dundee (1998, Karlsruhe), Erik Meijer (1999, Leverkusen) and Markus Babbel (2000, Bayern).

 Arguably the most illustrious German to have played in Liverpool, though, was Dietmar Hamann.
 After leaving Bayern and playing for a season at Newcastle United, Hamann made it to the birthplace of The Beatles, where he would stay from 1999 to 2006.
 The Germany international played a total of 328 matches for the Reds, and was a key cog in their 2005 UEFA Champions League-winning campaign.